entity-framework-database-first

 • Without exposing the connection string in the code

-Of course, this is just an example, and you will have to configure it to the needs of your project.
+Of course it’s just an example, and you will have to configure it to your project’s needs.
 But, more or less, you get the idea.

 Structure of the generated code

-When we execute the command, and it finishes, the result is that two things will have been generated for us.
+When we run the command, and it finishes, the result is that two things will have been generated for us.

 A DbContext class that represents the connection to the database and contains a DbSet for each table: